 Both structures are characterized for sources located 10 nm away and whose free-space wavelength is 488 nm.
 The frequency has been chosen to match that of \citep{Ono2005} so that the wire medium exhibits a resonant behaviour.
 At this frequency, the relative permittivity of silver is $\varepsilon_r = -9.12-0.304j$ \cite{Johnson1972}.

 First, we computed the $\Cmn$ function for both absorbers (cf. Section \ref{sec:diff_exc}).
-One source is located at $(x,y) = (0,0)$.
-The amplitude and phase of the correlation function is displayed as a function of the position of the second source in Figs. \ref{fig:Cmn_slab} and \ref{fig:Cmn_wire} for sources located 10 and 25 nm above the surface.
+The structure is excited using two dipoles located in positions $\rpos_1$ and $\rpos_2$.
+The associated currents distribution reads $\mathbf{J}_i(\rpos) = \hat{\mathbf{p}}_i \delta(\rpos-\rpos_i)$ with $\rpos_i$ the position of source $i$ and $\hat{\mathbf{p}}_i$ its orientation.
+The orientation of the sources is either along \xdir or \ydir.
+The first source is located at $(x,y) = (0,0)$ and oriented along \xdir.
+The amplitude and phase of the correlation function is displayed as a function of the position and orientation of the second source in Figs. \ref{fig:Cmn_slab} and \ref{fig:Cmn_wire} for sources located 10 and 25 nm above the surface.
 We first analyse Fig. \ref{fig:Cmn_slab}.